binarynonsense/bn-blog/_posts/2018-04-08-short-review-dishonored-2-pc.md

 </p>

 <p>
-Probably the best stealth game I've ever played, trying to finish it without killing or being detected has been one of my favorite gaming experiences so far.
+Probably the best stealth game I've ever played, finishing it without killing or being detected has been one of my favorite gaming experiences so far.
 </p>